 Aside from this recent funding addition, the only education for prisoners beyond the high school equivalency level (GED) is at their own expense through distance education courses or studies completed through the U.S. Mail.
+While funding can be limited, these paper-based correspondence courses are the current best option.

 While program offerings aren’t ideal, correspondence education programs do have benefits.
 All levels of study and courses are available, from high school to business administration, ministerial, and even law.